VCG/compresso/README.md

 ![Segmentations](/banner.png?raw=true)

 > Recent advances in connectomics produce very large datasets with automatic labeling.
 The resulting segmentation volumes need compression for efficient storage and transfer.
 Such segmentation data consists of large low-frequency, high-bit regions with structured boundaries and is very different from conventional image data.
 As a result, general purpose compression tools do not properly exploit these characteristics.
-In this paper, we present Bockwurst, a new compression scheme for segmentation data that outperforms any existing method.
+In this paper, we present Compresso, a new compression scheme for segmentation data that outperforms any existing method.
 Our method uses a sliding window approach to exploit redundancy across border regions in 2D and 3D.
 This enables efficient encoding of full segmentation volumes to a fraction of their original data size.
 We also study existing compression methods and provide a detailed evaluation on multiple connectomics datasets.
 To demonstrate generalizability, we include performance evaluation on a labeled brain MRI dataset.

 ## Requirements